-sig-validity-interval
+- resolver-nonbackoff-tries This specifies how many retries occur before exponential backoff kicks in.
+The default is 3. - resolver-retry-interval This sets the base retry interval in milliseconds.
+The default is 800. - sig-validity-interval This specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates (Dynamic Update) will expire.
+There is an optional second field which specifies how long before expiry the signatures are regenerated.
+If not specified, the signatures are regenerated at 1/4 of the base interval.
+The second field is specified in days if the base interval is greater than 7 days;

-Specifies the number of days into the future when DNSSEC signatures automatically generated as a result of dynamic updates (Section 4.2) will expire.
-There is an optional second field which specifies how long before expiry that the signatures will be regenerated.
-If not specified, the signatures will be regenerated at 1/4 of base interval.
-The second field is specified in days if the base interval is greater than 7 days otherwise it is specified in hours.
-The default base interval is 30 days giving a re-signing interval of 7 1/2 days.
-The maximum values are 10 years (3660 days).
+otherwise it is specified in hours.
+The default base interval is 30 days, giving a re-signing interval of 7 1/2 days.
+The maximum value is 10 years (3660 days).

-The signature inception time is unconditionally set to one hour before the current time to allow for a limited amount of clock skew.
+The signature inception time is unconditionally set to one hour before the current time, to allow for a limited amount of clock skew.